Numerical Weil-Petersson metrics on moduli spaces of Calabi-Yau manifolds: Numerical evaluation of the Weil-Petersson metrics using Donaldson's quantization approach

-In \cite{DonII}, Donaldson showed how this previous infinite dimensional quotient should be thought as the classical limit of a finite dimensional construction. \\ Let us fix a polynomial $\chi(T)\in \mathbb{Q}[T]$ of degree $n$.
-One can consider the set $\mathcal{H}_\chi$ formed by couples $(V,\cL_V)$ such that $V$ is a projective variety of complex dimension $n$ and $\cL_V$ a polarization with Euler-Poincar\'e characteristic $\chi(V,\cL_V^k)$ satisfying for $k$ large enough.
-For each element $(V,\cL_V)$ of $ \mathcal{H}_\chi$, one obtains an embedding (which is not unique !) in a fixed projective space
+Donaldson showed in \cite{DonII} how the infinite dimensional quotient described above can be understood as the classical limit of a certain finite dimensional symplectic quotient.
+This finite dimensional construction can be defined using the set of pairs $(X,\cL_X)$, with $X$ a projective Calabi-Yau manifold and $\cL_X$ a polarization with specified Euler-Poincar\'e characteristic $\chi(X,\cL_X^k)$.
+In the limit of large $k$, $\chi(X,\cL_X^k)$ is fixed to be